 Unlike their traditional publishing predecessors, they have adapted an inclusive, collaborative, and forward-thinking mindset.
 They’re not interested in competing with one another for the top-spot, but in servicing their readers, and boosting up their authors.
 They actually support and collaborate with one another, sharing, and recognizing that more can be achieved by working together than by trying to out-perform one another.

-In addition to continued dominance in the digital eBook and audiobook space, indie authors are going to take further advantage of print opportunities leveraging Print on Demand.
+In addition to continued dominance in the digital eBook and audiobook space of the Publishing Industry, indie authors are going to take further advantage of print opportunities leveraging Print on Demand.

 Whether it’s the use of Amazon’s KDP Print (which is free to use, but limited, essentially to Amazon distribution), or branching into wide platforms using Ingram Spark, or Draft2Digital Print (which is free with the exact same global reach as Ingram), indie authors are going to be leveraging even more of the online print book sales.